bkiggen/steamclone/README.md

 ## Description

-_This is unit 2.1's Friday project, a clone of any flex-based-layout site that we fequent.
-I chose Steam as I thought it would present good layout challenges._
+_This is unit 2.1's Friday project, a clone of any flex-based-layout site that we fequent._

 ![Original Steam Site](img/steam-screenshot.PNG)
 ![Steam Site Clone](img/clonescreenshot.PNG)